 - Lender provides the upfront capital for the upgrade project

 - Owner (and/or tenant) makes repayments via an Environmental Upgrade Charge (EUC) on council rates

 To enquire about applying for EUF contact Better Building Finance.
 They will check your eligibility and assist you throughout the application process.

-For more information contact Mildura Rural City Council’s Environmental Sustainability Project Officer on 03 5018 8100.
+For more information contact Mildura Rural City Council’s Energy & Water Innovation Officer on 03 5018 8100.